ludvi025/csci1133/README.md

     Options:
     --output (-o) : File to write consolidated gradebook to.
     --key (-k)    : Key used to identify students.
 Defaults to "Moodle id".

+## update_version.py

+Generates a new lib/version.py file so that someone who runs the script may see what version of the grading scripts they are using, regardless of which directory they are in.

+Note: requires manual execution upon each `git pull` of the repo.